dullroar/ten-steps-to-linux-survival/Step10.md

 ## Turn on Your Signals{.unnumbered}

-One of the basic concepts in UNIX program is that of ["signals"](https://en.wikipedia.org/wiki/Unix_signal)\index{signals}.
+One of the basic concepts in UNIX program is that of ["signals"](https://en.wikipedia.org/wiki/Unix_signal).
 You are probably already familiar with one way to send signals to a program, which is via `Ctrl-C` at the command prompt, which sends the `SIGINT` ("interrupt") signal to the program.
 Typically this will cause a program to terminate.
+\index{signals}

 However, most signals can be "caught" by a program and coded around.
 There is one "uninterruptable" signal, however - `SIGKILL`.
 We can send `SIGKILL` to a process and cause it to terminate